 Prevention: How to Get Rid of Them

 Fleas are most likely to enter the home by taking a pet as a host.
 Both cat and dog owners should be especially vigilant for signs of infestation in the house.
 In order to treat your pet, a veterinarian will recommend either an oral insecticide in capsule or tablet form or a topical insecticide applied between the shoulder blades.
-This should kill adult fleas or prevent them from reproducing for about a month.
+Depending on the product, this should kill adult fleas or prevent them from reproducing for one to three months.

 Once your pet has received its treatment, you should use a powerful vacuum or steam cleaner on the bedding, carpets, floors, and upholstery every day (especially where you know your pet has been) for several weeks.
 The vacuum bag should be disposed of immediately after each use to prevent the fleas from immediately returning.
 Wash the infested bedding in hot water and dry it at the highest possible heat setting.